-1. Take full set of prints on State Applicant Fingerprint Card;

-2. Return print card to applicant for forwarding to the Bureau of State Lottery.
+- 1. Take full set of prints on State Applicant Fingerprint Card; - 2.
+Return print card to applicant for forwarding to the Bureau of State Lottery.

-302.4 - 2.3 State bar, stock brokers, and medical license applicants
+302.4 - 2.3 State bar, stock brokers, and medical license applicants description of the same of the

-1. Take full set of prints on both State and Federal Bureau Investigation (FBI) Applicant Fingerprint Cards;

-- 2. Return both cards to applicant for forwarding to the State Identification Bureau; - 3.
-Foreign Citizens Immigrating to or Residing in the United States;

-4. Take full set of prints on FBI Card;
+- 1. Take full set of prints on both State and Federal Bureau Investigation (FBI) Applicant Fingerprint Cards; - 2.
+Return both cards to applicant for forwarding to the State Identification Bureau; - 3.
+Foreign Citizens Immigrating to or Residing in the United States; - Take full set of prints on FBI Card;